Kramin42/Kramell/dieselrobin/bonus.md

 Pacifist Zot.
 After entering Zot you may not kill any enemies until you pick up the orb.
 WARNING: Monsters killed by neutral monsters you have pacified or frenzied or summoned with lugonu still count as kills.
+(If the bot fails to recognise that you completed this one, ask Kramin to review the tv)

 ## Tier 100 (100 points)